yabusygin/netlab-radius/README.md

 Testing
 -------

-Add the following settings to the `snmptrapd.conf` file:
+Add the following settings to the `clients.conf` file:

 ```
 client any {